shagz-tech/portfolio/README.md

 ## 📬 Let's Connect

-I'm always open to discussing new opportunities, AI research, or full-stack collaborations.
+I'm always open to discussing new opportunities, Tech Explorer , or full-stack collaborations.

 - **📧 Email:** [shagun.gupta_cs24@gla.ac.in](mailto:shagung072@gmail.com)
 - **💼 LinkedIn:** [linkedin.com/in/shagun-gupta-8a3a6732b](https://www.linkedin.com/in/shagun-gupta-8a3a6732b)
 - **💻 GitHub:** [shagz-tech](https://github.com/shagz-tech)

 ---

-## 📝 License & Usage

-This project is open-source and free to use.
-Feel free to **Fork**, **Clone**, and build your own amazing version on top of it!

-> "Turning complex problems into elegant digital solutions." — **Shagun Gupta**

 <p align="center">
   Built with 💙 by Shagun Gupta | © 2025